 What’s the difference between live resin and sauce?

 Whether it’s sauce or not depends on the plant materials used to start it.
-Fresh weed plants are flash-frozen to create live resin.
+Fresh herbe plants are flash-frozen to create live resin.
 In contrast, fresh plant matter or cured bud may begin a sauce.
 Terpenes are missing from the cured plant material, unlike with live resin.
 Examine the packaging and labels of the sauce to see whether it’s nug sauce or living resin sauce.

 Is live resin considered a ‘full spectrum extract?’